Dreaming381/Kinemation-Skinning-Prototype/README.md

 The procedural animation is still done with 10 reference game objects, but these are used to drive 10k entity dancers.

+The latest master commit uses DOTS 0.50 and Unity 2020.3.30f1.

 ## How to Test